Skip to Content

 What is Tantuni?

-Tantuni is a popular Turkish meal, but the city of Mersin is well known for this savory dish consisting of lamb, beef, or chicken that’s boiled, then stir-fried.
-Top it with fresh tomatoes and sumac onions for signature flavor, and serve the mixture on thin lavash or use it to fill a sub roll and make a Tantuni sandwich.
+The city of Mersin is well known for savory tantuni consisting of thinly sliced lamb, beef, or chicken that boils and stir-fries to perfection.
+Serve the juicy lamb with fresh tomatoes and sumac onions on thin lavash, or use the mixture to fill a sub roll and make a tantuni sandwich.

-• Avocado Oil: Traditional recipes call for cottonseed oil, but it is hard to find and expensive.
-Instead, I use avocado oil because of its high smoking point.
+• Avocado Oil: Authentic recipes call for cottonseed oil, but it is hard to find and expensive.
+I use avocado oil for its high smoking point.

 • Spices: Generously season the lamb with salt and paprika.

-• Tomatoes: Beef steak or Roma tomatoes are peeled and diced to add freshness and bright color.
+• Tomatoes: Slice beef steak or Roma tomatoes for freshness and color.

-• Sumac Onions: Prepare sumac onions with red onions, parsley, lemon juice, olive oil, and citrusy sumac.
+• Sumac Onions: Take a few minutes to prepare sumac onions with red onions, parsley, lemon juice, olive oil, and citrusy sumac.
+Sumac is a popular Middle Eastern seasoning found online and at health stores.
+However, I recommend visiting a local Middle Eastern grocery store to explore.

 How to Make Tantuni Wraps